Hybrid Thermostatic Approximations of Junctions for some Optimal Control Problems on Networks: Introduction

-In \cref{fig:therm} the behaviour of such a rule is explained, correspondingly to the choice of the fixed threshold parameter $\varepsilon>0$.
+In \cref{fig:therm} the behavior of such a rule is explained, correspondingly to the choice of the fixed threshold parameter $\varepsilon>0$.
 The output $i\in\{-1,1\}$ can (and must) jump from $1$ to $-1$ only when the input $x$, coming from the right (i.e. from values larger than or equal to $-\varepsilon$), possibly goes below the threshold $-\varepsilon$; it can (and must) jump from $-1$ to $1$ only when $x$, coming from the left (i.e. from values smaller than or equal to $\varepsilon$) possibly goes above the threshold $\varepsilon$.
 In all other situations it remains constant.
 In particular, when $x>\varepsilon$ then $i$ is equal to $1$, and when $x<-\varepsilon$ then $i$ is equal to $-1$.
+We refer to Visintin \cite{Vi} page 102 for a formal definition of such a switching rule.
+The controlled evolution is then given by